What's New in v0.7

 - macOS email-preview printing opens the standard print dialog for Original Visual or Rendered Markdown modes while preserving remote-image privacy.

-- Timeline reading gained range selection, faster chat reply handling, chat drawer scrolling/focus fixes, and clearer responsive layout coverage.
+- Timeline reading gained range selection, star highlighting, duplicate-preview-link protection, provider-metadata thread grouping, faster chat reply handling, chat drawer scrolling/focus fixes, and clearer responsive layout coverage.

-- AI setup and Settings gained role-based chat and embedding provider choices, external embedding provider support, managed AI scheduling, and repair states for unavailable local models.
+- AI setup and Settings gained role-based chat and embedding provider choices, external embedding provider support, account-action polish, managed AI scheduling, and repair states for unavailable local models.

 - Docs and demo-first onboarding now emphasize the v0.7 product state, including Memories, Gollem chat, AI role assignments, and the safer first five minutes loop.